Spatiotemporal Control of Charge +1 Topological Defects in Polar Active Matter: Control of defect motion

-To overcome the limitations of controlling the defect through the boundary angle alone, we utilize the radius $r_i$ of the passive region as a second control parameter.
-Controlling the radial position of the defect is more complex than controlling the angular speed, as radial active forces must balance with the asymmetric well of the elastic potential.
-For this reason we chose to implement a feedback controller that modulates $r_i$ over time to target a specific radial position of the defect.
+As we have seen, the boundary angle $\psi_b$ can be used to set the angular defect velocity and the radial defect position.
+To reach independent control of both quantities, we utilize the radius $r_i$, which only affects the radial defect position.
+Specifically, we chose to implement a feedback controller that modulates $r_i$ over time to target a specific radial position of the defect.

 We opt for a proportional--integral controller (PI-Controller)~\cite{Geering:2013}.
 We define a target radius for the defect, here denoted $r^*_d$.
-The error in the target observable is calculated as $r_d-r_d^*$, and the control parameter $r_i$ is updated proportional to the instantaneous and the time-integrated error, Fig.~\ref{fig:fig5_DAN}a.
+The error in the target observable is calculated as $r_d-r_d^*$, and the control parameter $r_i$ is updated proportional to the instantaneous and the time-integrated error, Fig.~\ref{fig:PIcontroller}(a).
 This approach allows us to avoid asymptotic deviations from the target value at steady state~\cite{Geering:2013}.
-The parameters of the PI-controller must be carefully tuned to achieve the desired control, Sect.
-S~I~C~\cite{SI}.
+The parameters of the PI-controller must be carefully tuned to achieve the desired control, App.~\ref{app:pi_control} that is robust to changes in activity, Fig.~\ref{fig:PIControl}.

-In Figure~\ref{fig:fig5_DAN}b we demonstrate the efficacy of controlling the radial position of the defect with the PI controller.
-We initialize the system with a defect at $r_d/r_o=12/25$ and $r_i/r_o=8/25$; the target radius is fixed at $r_d^*/r_o = 9/25$.
-After an initial transient period of around $250\gamma/\chi$, we reach $r_d\approx r_d^*$.
-Once the target radius has been reached, the angular speed of the defect remains constant.
-We change the boundary angle at times $500$, $1000$, and $1500\gamma/\chi$ and the target radius $r_d^*$ at time $1200\gamma/\chi$.
-Changes in the radial position $r_d$ following changes in $\psi_b$ are rapidly compensated by the PI controller, Fig.~\ref{fig:fig5_DAN}b.
+In Figure~\ref{fig:PIcontroller}(b), we demonstrate the efficacy of controlling the radial position of the defect with the PI controller.
+Changes in the radial position $r_d$ following changes in $\psi_b$ are rapidly compensated by the PI controller, Fig.~\ref{fig:PIcontroller}(b).
 When changing the target radius $r_d^*$, the direction of circular defect motion remains unchanged whereas its speed changes.
 This demonstrates that we can independently control the defect's radial position $r_d$ and its angular speed by using the PI controller and adjusting the boundary angle $\psi_b$.